IMS-up2021/FEUP_PFL-Project1/README.md

 - Level 2: The predicate `choose_move` is assigned `valid_moves` and, in this case, the minimax algorithm is used.
 It was implemented as follows: two of the possible moves are selected at a time (2 elements of "ListOfMoves"), the "Value" of the two is compared according to the "Criteria" argument, so only one of two moves is selected.
-This pair-selection strategy is repeated, thus cutting the `ListOfMoves` in half in each iteration of the algorithm.
+This pair-selection strategy is repeated, thus cutting the "ListOfMoves" in half in each iteration of the algorithm.
 This process continues until "ListOfMoves" has only 1 element, which will be unified with "BestMove".
 It should be noted, "Criteria" varies between each iteration of the algorithm so that a comparison is made alternately that values the higher or lower "Value".
 It has also been imposed the restriction that the last comparison must be to choose the minimum "Value".